jakobsym/API-Data-Visualization/README.md

 `python3 -m pip install --user chart-studio`

+-Once you have those installed, simply copy/paste code into your editor of choice and run from there.

+--WIP--

-TBA: create webapge, and store all visualizations there for easy access.
+creating webpage to store all visualizations